 Self-managing your investment property is definitely possible.
-However, if you’re considering managing your property, in addition to juggling a full-time job and other commitments, you may be surprised at the sheer amount of work and responsibility involved.
-Below, we outlined some (not all) of the common challenges you may be faced with when managing your own rental property (and how a professional property manager can help avoid these stressors!).
+However, if you’re considering managing your property in addition to juggling a full-time job and other commitments, you may be surprised at the sheer amount of work and responsibility involved.
+Below, we’ve outlined some of the common challenges you may be faced with when managing your own rental property (and how a professional property manager can help avoid these stressors).

 1. Professional Presentability

 How you present your property as a private landlord is a big deal.
 Self-managing your investment takes a considerable amount of time, and it’s important not to cut corners.
-It’s important to present your investment professionally so that tenants take you seriously – if they (the tenants) get a whiff of unprofessionalism, they may take their business elsewhere (or worse – take advantage of you!)
+It’s important to present your investment professionally so that tenants take you seriously.
+If the tenants get a whiff of unprofessionalism, they may end up going elsewhere, or worse – take advantage of you!

 2. Marketing your Rental Property